CommuniGate Pro: Distribution model

 CommuniGate Pro is available as a free download, although after adding more than five users, it adds a one-line banner to the outbound messages.
 The list of supported platforms include Linux, FreeBSD, Linux, macOS, Solaris, AIX, and Microsoft Windows.
 Communigate Pro previously supported a wide variety of additional platforms, including OS/400, OpenVMS, Tru64, HP-UX and UnixWare.

 Connecters may be installed onto clients directly from deployed server and support automatic update feature.

 Reception

 In their generally positive reviews, Wendy M. Grossman of ZDNet, Aaron Weiss of ServerWatch and Michael Caton of eWeek praised CommuniGate Pro for its scalability, set of features and high configurability, while criticising it for high price and complexity.
 Aaron Weiss notes: "CommuniGate Pro is extremely configurable.
 It wants to be configured.
 It begs for it.
 This is a hard-core enterprise server product likely to intimidate point-and-click administrators but happily curl every tech monkey's tail."

+Criminal case

+The programmer who developed CommuniGate Pro, Vladimir Butenko, died in 2018.
+Authorship and exclusive rights were registered in the USA, and in 2015 a certificate from Rospatent was added to them.
+In 2021, his daughter Anna Butenko filed a statement with the prosecutor’s office, accusing the management of the program owner, StalkerSoft, of copyright theft.
+In 2022, three top managers were indicted.
+In January 2024, the court stopped hearings on this case and returned it to the prosecutor's office for revision.